bh2smith/safe-airdrop/INSTRUCTIONS.md

 ## Preparing a Transfer File

-Transfer files are expected to be in CSV format with the following minially required columns:
+Transfer files are expected to be in CSV format with the following minimally required columns:

 - _receiver_: Ethereum address of transfer receiver.
-- _token_address_: Ethereum address of ERC20 token to be transfered.
+- _token_address_: Ethereum address of ERC20 token to be transferred.
-- _amount_: the amount of token to be transfered.
+- _amount_: the amount of token to be transferred.

 An example transfer file would look as follows: